 - Children from birth to three are unconscious biological time clocks, operating with a power from within to work with sustained interest, enthusiasm and thoroughness.

-- A child may shed unwelcome characteristics shown before, like pushing, whining, or being timid.
+- Allowed to concentrate freely, a child may shed unwelcome characteristics shown before, like pushing, whining, or being timid.
 Adults should not work against nature, but in accordance with nature.

 - If left to live wholly in the present, the child will find his most perfect development; and with it the best preparation for the duties of adult life.
-Maybe he'll become a rocket scientist if left to explore and discover from the time he can crawl!
+Maybe he will become a rocket scientist if left to explore and discover from the time he can crawl!

 Flow - The Power of Adult Concentration: